spaceface7264/wall-b/LAUNCH_GUIDE.md

-# 🚀 Launch Guide
+# 🚀 Wall-B Launch Guide

-## ✅ Your App is Ready!
+## ✅ Wall-B is Ready!

-Your mobile app is now configured and ready to launch with the provided Supabase credentials.
+Your Wall-B bouldering community app is now configured and ready to launch with the provided Supabase credentials.

 ## 🔧 Database Setup Required